Monday, August 17, 2009

 Is it going to stop somewhere?

 It has recently been touted that PEI will soon be a world leader in wind energy.
 This is supposed to be a good thing.
 I am all for wind powered energy.
 However, I have concerns as to whether PEI is going about this in the right way.
 Is this another ill fated attempt by our political leaders to garner undeserved world recognition?
-I would like to how this attempt at world leadership is being financed.
+I would like to know how this attempt at world leadership is being financed.
 By reading my light bill over the past year I would say that I am totally financing the project all by my lonesome.

 From Oct./07 my rate for electricity was .1155 cents/kwh.
 In Oct./08 my rate had increased to .1553 cents /kwh.
 I'm not sure how they do their math nut according to my calculations that would amount to an increase of just under 35% in one year.
 Now, taking it a step further My bill in Dec. of 07 had increased to .1179 cents /kwh.
 A modest livable increase, if it stayed there.
 Obviously we know it didn't.
 Upon reading my bill for Dec.
 08 I see my rate has moved up to .1604 cents./kwh.
 Again, according to my calculations that would be a 36+% increase in a year.